 Pro tip: Be patient

-When you first boot up your DJI Spark or DJI Mavic Pro, they take a moment or two to perform all of their self tests and otherwise initialize for flight.
+When you first boot up your DJI Spark, Mavic Air or Mavic Pro, they take a moment or two to perform all of their self tests and otherwise initialize for flight.
 You may notice that, even after a full update cycle, the DJI GO 4 app on your mobile device claims your firmware is out of date.
 Give it a moment.
 Let your drone find some satellites, sync some settings and perform all of its self tests before you react.

 As mentioned, there are multiple ways to process an update for a DJI drone.
 For your Spark or Mavic Pro you’ll either be plugging into your PC, or utilizing the DJI GO 4 app on your connected smartphone or tablet.

-The app is convenient, and can be used on the go, but let me make it clear, I recommend using the DJI Assistant program on your PC.
+The app is convenient, and can be used on the go.
+We used to recommend using the DJI Assistant program on your PC.
 Currently on DJI Assistant 2.
-The main reason I recommend the PC program is that you can take advantage of the connection to backup your flight logs.
-A good idea at least once a month or so anyway.
+However, the assistant program hasn’t been updated to work with all new drones.

 Before you update

-Before you process an update on your DJI Spark or DJI Mavic Pro, we have a few things we’d like to recommend you do.
-They’re easy and predictable, but allow to say them allowed just in case.
+Before you process an update on your DJI drone, we have a few things we’d like to recommend you do.
+They’re easy and predictable, but allow us to say them aloud just in case.

 First, remove your microSD card and manually backup your flight footage and photos.
 This is not necessary, not at all, just a habit we’ve gotten used to to ensure we have our files.
 This is also a good time to delete files from the card to make room for more, but we’ll leave file management for another day.